BjoernTroldahl/Machine-Learning-Classification-for-Guitar-Chords/README.md

 Before running the program, NoMachine and MATLAB needs to be installed on your computer.

-Hardware-wise, you also need to connect an NVIDIA Jetson with an external USB-camera to your PC.
+Hardware-wise, you need to connect an NVIDIA Jetson with an external USB-camera to your PC.

 # NVIDIA Jetson
 ## Set up the project on Jetson